Trump calls for quick end to US coronavirus lockdown

 Social distancing and quarantine measures have been instituted across much of the United States, with stay-at-home orders for more than a third of the population, bringing the world's biggest economy to an abrupt halt.

-An Ipsos/Axios poll released Tuesday found that 74 per cent of Americans have stopped attending large gatherings, while 48 per cent have canceled travel plans, leaving airports deserted.
+An Ipsos/Axios poll released on Tuesday found that 74 per cent of Americans have stopped attending large gatherings, while 48 per cent have cancelled travel plans, leaving airports deserted.

 Another significant casualty of the shutdown has been the presidential election campaign, with Trump having to halt a relentless series of big rallies around the country.